onebitrocket/onebitrocket/README.md

 ### Hi there 👋

-I like making websites, getting them as fast as possible I can help with your website, your techical SEO and solving problems to help you and your marketing team.
+I like making websites, getting them as fast as possible and getting them optimised for Google search.

+I can help with your website, your techical SEO and solving problems to help you and your marketing team.

 #### Ask me about